 Presents a basic understanding of legal concepts affecting public administrative agencies, including the way in which administrative agencies fit into the United States system of government, delegation of authority and separation of powers, the types and organization of administrative agencies, sources of administrative law, rule making, legislative oversight, agency actions, controls on agencies, appeals, adjudications, judicial review, and legal ethics.
-Specific areas of agency action are explored, which include environmental law, Social Security, civil rights, immigration law, and Workers' Compensation.
+Specific areas of agency action are explored, such as environmental law, Social Security, civil rights, immigration law, and Workers' Compensation.
 (O) 3 credits

-LGL 220: Computer Applications in Law (Formerly LEGL 220)
+LGL 220: Computer Applications in Law

 Provides the paralegal student with a background in computer applications in the law office.
-The student will be exposed to Microsoft Office Suite applications, as well as specialized legal software, such as PCLaw, Amicus Attorney, and Summation, in order to perform billing and calendar functions, file management, legal document preparation, and financial computations.
+The student will employ and examine Microsoft Office Suite applications, as well as specialized legal software, to perform billing and calendar functions, file and case management, and litigation support.
 The student will learn to access public records, governmental information and court forms using the Internet.
 The student will perform legal research using Westlaw and Lexis-Nexis.
 Prerequisite: Students without a strong foundation in computer applications should take CSC 101: Introduction to Computers or BOT 230: Microsoft Office Suite Applications.
 (Fa) 4 credits